-New York City based saxophonist and woodwindist Drew Pitcher hails from Grand Rapids, Michigan, where he first cut his teeth with local jazz mainstays Jon Montgomery, Steve Talaga, and Max Colley III.
-You’ve probably heard of them.
-He then attended the University of North Texas where he would perform and record with the Grammy nominated One O’Clock Lab Band and receive a bachelors degree in jazz performance.
+New York City based multi-multi-multi-instrumentalist Drew Pitcher was raised close to Michilimackinac, Michigan, which, by complete coincidence, is also his DJ name.
+After pounding the pavement with dope beats building his street cred, Drew dropped his true musical skill: being a world-class player of the tenor sax, alto sax, clarinet, bass clarinet, flute, and harmonica.
+Drew attended the University of North Texas where he performed and recorded with the Grammy nominated One O’Clock Lab Band.
 Dark economic times followed.
-Drew made ends meet by recording smooth jazz Christmas albums, traveling the world seeking gigs, and performing with artists such as The Coasters, The Drifters, The Platters, and sadly, Wayne Newton.
-Having survived these travels, Drew now resides in New York, where he plays music, ping-pong, chess, and ferments malted barley and hops in his apartment.
+Drew made ends meet by recording smooth jazz Christmas albums under the moniker “Montgomery Bruce”, traveling the world seeking gigs, and performing with artists such as The Coasters, The Drifters, The Platters, and sadly, Wayne Newton.
+Having survived these travels, Drew now resides in New York, where he ferments malted barley and hops in his apartment.

 Mark “Dingo” Phillips